-E29 Design or Procedure

-Subclass of: E73 Information Object

-This class comprises documented plans for the execution of actions in order to achieve a result of a specific quality, form or contents.
+E29 Design or Procedure Subclass of: E73 Information Object Scope note: This class comprises documented plans for the execution of actions in order to achieve a result of a specific quality, form or contents.
 In particular it comprises plans for deliberate human activities that may result in the modification or production of instances of E24 Physical Thing.
 Instances of E29 Design or Procedure can be structured in parts and sequences or depend on others.
 This is modelled using P69 is associated with.

-Designs or procedures can be seen as one of the following:

-1. A schema for the activities it describes

-- 2. A schema of the products that result from their application. - 3.
-An independent intellectual product that may have never been applied, such as Leonardo da Vinci's famous plans for flying machines.
+Designs or procedures can be seen as one of the following: 1.
+A schema for the activities it describes 2.
+A schema of the products that result from their application.
+3. An independent intellectual product that may have never been applied, such as Leonardo da Vinci's famous plans for flying machines.
 Because designs or procedures may never be applied or only partially executed, the CRM models a loose relationship between the plan and the respective product.

-- the ISO standardisation procedure - the musical notation for Beethoven's "Ode to Joy" - the architectural drawings for the Kölner Dom in Cologne, Germany - folio 860 of the Codex Atlanticus from Leonardo da Vinci, 1486-1490, kept in the Biblioteca Ambrosiana in Milan

-P68 usually employs (is usually employed by): E57 Material

-P69 is associated with: E29 Design or Procedure
+Examples: the ISO standardisation procedure the musical notation for Beethoven's "Ode to Joy" the architectural drawings for the Kölner Dom in Cologne, Germany folio 860 of the Codex Atlanticus from Leonardo da Vinci, 1486-1490, kept in the Biblioteca Ambrosiana in Milan Properties: P68 foresees use of (use foreseen by): E57 Material P69 is associated with: E29 Design or Procedure E30 Right Subclass of: E89 Propositional Object Scope Note: This class comprises legal privileges concerning material and immaterial things or their derivatives.

-E30 Right

-E28 Conceptual Object Subclass of:

-Scope Note: This class comprises legal privileges concerning material and immaterial things or their derivatives.

 These include reproduction and property rights.

-- copyright held by ISO on ISO/CD 21127 - ownership of the "Mona Lisa" by the Louvre
+Examples: copyright held by ISO on ISO/CD 21127 ownership of the "Mona Lisa" by the Louvre E31 Document Cult ala E72 Information Object

-E31 Document

-Subclass of: E73 Information Object E32 Authority Document Superclass of:
+Subclass of: E/3 Information Object

+Superclass of: E32 Authority Document

 Scope note: This class comprises identifiable immaterial items that make propositions about reality.

 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as a special case of E31 Document.
-This class should not be confused with the term "document" in Information

-Technology, which is compatible with E73 Information Object.
+This class should not be confused with the term "document" in Information Technology, which is compatible with E73 Information Object.